Free English Lessons

 What about you?
 What’s your working day like?
 Try to make two to three sentences talking about your working routine.
 If you need to, you can review the dialogue to get some ideas for language you can use.
 Pause the video and make your answer now.
 Practise saying it out loud!

 How was that?
-Let’s look at our next point.
+Let’s look at our next point for talking about your daily routine in English.

 2. Talking About Free Time Habits